espresso/espresso/docs/Generator.md

 Ex: type `e g:project ProjectName` to generate a project, `e g:controller Foo` to generate a controller, etc.

-**Worth to note** that generator also allow to use only the first unit letter, ex: `e g:p ProjectName` to generate a project, `e g:c Foo` to generate a controller, etc.
+**Worth to note** that generator allow to use only the first unit letter, ex: `e g:p ProjectName` to generate a project, `e g:c Foo` to generate a controller, etc.

 Also, any non-alphanumeric(except space) can be used instead of semicolon, ex: `e g.p ProjectName` to generate a project, `e g.c Foo` to generate a controller, etc.